UwUDev/ygege/docs/contribution.md

 Thank you for your interest in contributing to the ygégé project!
 This page outlines the ways you can help, our contribution policies, and how to get started with your first Issue or Pull Request (PR).

-Even if you can’t contribute code, you can still help ygégé!
+Even if you can't contribute code, you can still help ygégé!
 The main ways you can contribute are by testing, reporting issues, and improving documentation.
 Code, documentation, and other contributions are all welcome—see the sections below for details.

 ---